-Rajasthan Panchayat Election Results 2020: Congress leads BJP
+Rajasthan Panchayat Election Results 2020: Cong 665, BJP 606, Ind 200

-Jaipur, Dec 08: The Congress is leading in the Rajasthan Panchayat elections.
-The Congress has won 82 of the 153 panchayats samiti member seats, while the BJP has won 56.
+Jaipur, Dec 08: The Congress has won 665 wards in the Rajasthan Panchayat Elections.
+In the Panchayat Samiti, the BJP bagged 606, while the independents won 200.

 The counting of votes polled in all four phases of panchayat samiti and zila parishad members' elections got underway in Rajasthan on Tuesday.
 The counting began at 21 district headquarters, according to the state election commission's spokesperson.